dawsons-creek/fx-spec/docs/quick-start.md

 ## What's Next?

-You now have a solid foundation in FxSpec.
+You now have a solid foundation in FX.Spec.
 Continue learning:

 <div class="grid cards" markdown>